svveden/fctr/README.md

 ## FCTR: Enumerated Folder Creator

-This simple C script is for creating multiple folders of the same name that are enumerated from 1 to n in the same directory.
+This simple C script is for creating/deleting multiple folders of the same name that are enumerated from 1 to n in the same directory.

 For example, this script could create a list of folders as such: